Campdrafting: History

 It is thought the sport developed in outback Queensland among the stockmen and drovers in informal competitions to prove horse skills.
 The first formal campdrafting competition occurred in Tenterfield at the Tenterfield Show Society's 1885 show.
 Competing at this event was Clarence Smith, a cattleman and horse breeder near Tenterfield, on the Northern Tablelands, New South Wales.
-He went on to create the rules and judging procedures that remain similar to the rules of today.
+He went on to create the rules and judging procedures that the rules of today remain similar to.

 The Warwick Gold Cup is one of the premier events on Australia's campdraft calendar where around 1,800 camp drafters compete for prize money over about four days of competition.
 Paradise Lagoons in Queensland is the venue of the richest campdraft in Australia with A$230,000 of prize money distributed over the four days of competition.
 The Acton Super Beef Open Campdraft has prize money of $80,000.
 This event, alone attracted 605 entries, which was conducted with two rounds and a final.
 The Queensland Triple Crown of campdrafting consists of the Condamine Bell, Chinchilla Grandfather Clock and Warwick Gold Cup campdrafts.
 Walcha, New South Wales, has held the National titles on several occasions as the district is one of the few able to supply the quantities of quality cattle needed for these big events.

 Most campdrafting days schedule an open, maiden, novice, ladies' and junior events.
 Larger competition days may also include a draft for stallions and even bareback riders.
 Campdrafting has become a very popular family sport, with the husband, wife and a child sometimes competing on one horse in the ladies' campdraft, junior 'draft and then in another drafting event with the man up.
 There are 30,000 campdrafters (horses) currently (2008) registered and competing at various locations in Australia.

 The Equine influenza outbreak in Australia during 2007 and 2008 saw many horse events cancelled including campdrafting.
 During this time some shows ran small campdraft events using motorcycles instead of horses.